axone-protocol/docs/docs/whitepaper/introduction.md

 ## Existing approaches

-Since data is everywhere and knowledge is valuable, the issues related to data sharing and knowledge creation are far from being new topics for individuals and organizations.
+Since data is everywhere and knowledge is valuable, the issues related to data sharing and knowledge creation are far from being new concepts for individuals and organizations.

 Many approaches already exist to share data between entities:

 ![Degree of federation in data-sharing models](/img/content/whitepaper/degree_of_federation.png)

-As you can see, the decentralized approach seem to be the most promizing.
+Data exchange is the most common model today, while a decentralized approach to data sharing seems to be the most promizing.
 In fact, it will enable data sharing without trusted third parties, without moving data from its existing place and even enable decentralized governance on data sharing rules.

+Game theory applied to governance issues with tokens as tools for interest alignment is a field in which we've just scratched the surface.
+The future looks bright.

 ### Technology is getting more mature by the day